IannLiu/NetGen-qm/readme.md

-## NetGen-qm: An [autodE](https://github.com/duartegroup/autodE) wrapper for kinetic parameter estimation using transition state theory
+## NetGen-qm: An [autodE](https://github.com/duartegroup/autodE) wrapper for automaticlly estimating kinetic parameters using transition state theory
 This wrapper is developed for automatically estimating kinetic parameters using transition state theory.
 The transition state search and thermodynamic search is based on [autodE](https://github.com/duartegroup/autodE).
 We developed additional codes for robustly searching the transition state of Hydrogen Abstraction and Bond Scission